lasso-js-samples/lasso-async/README.md

 The dependencies required to build `./my-page.html` via Lasso is mentioned inside the `dependencies` key of the `./my-page.browser.json`.
 In this case, only the `./main.js` file is listed as a dependency.
 Modules required by this file are included inside the **('raptor-loader').async(...)** which takes care of asynchronously downloading them on-demand.

+`./style.less` is not mentioned in the dependencies, since it will be loaded asynchronously.

 **Other configuration options :**

 Since `./add.js`, `jquery.js` are loaded asynchronously, they are not required to be bundled.
 So, the `bundlingEnabled` property of the `./lasso-config.json` is set to FALSE.